charlielobster/CUDA_NekRS/README.md

 7) Topology

-   These tools were compiled from source and reconfigured for CUDA support
+   These tools were compiled from source and configured for CUDA support

    Create a folder called repos and put each tool in their respective locations with